agile-ts/documentation/docs/main/Installation.md

 ## 🚀 Quick Start

-To make it as easy as possible for you to get started, we have created some quick guides.
+To make your start as easy as possible, we have created some quick guides.
-You can follow these guides to get into the syntax of AgileTs.
+You can follow these guides to get AgileTs up and running in your environment without spending a lot of time.

 - [React](../quick_start/React.md)
 - Vue (coming soon)